 To learn about the nature of unknown astrophysical phenomena, astrophysicists can search for connections between different sources or across populations.
 A question of interest to astrophysicists is often: How do we estimate the likelihood of two or more spatially coincident, but separated in time, events being physically related when measurement uncertainty on event positions is non-negligible, the probability of detection varies on the sky, and the data is noisy?
 These connections, in particular spatial coincidences, can be ambiguous owing to instrumentation limitations, observational biases, and the sheer number of objects in the Universe.
 Such complicating factors often lead to non-homogeneous spatial point processes that are observed with noise.

-Considerable effort has gone into modelling noisy nonhomogeneous Poisson processes \citep[NHPPs;][]{van2000markov}, particularly in ecology.
+Considerable effort has gone into modelling noisy nonhomogeneous Poisson processes \citep[NHPPs;][]{van2000markov}.
 For example, \cite{477bb175-56f0-3455-81ae-9da35286a358} presented an edge-corrected deconvoluting kernel estimator for the intensity of noisy and nonhomogeneous spatial data and a bandwidth selection procedure for that kernel estimator. \cite{10.1214/10-ba504} also estimated the two dimensional intensity of an NHPP observed with Gaussian noise.
 In their work, the authors derived the likelihood function for the intensity of an NHPP observed with noise, also considering the effect of events which, due to the stochastic error, are moved inside or outside of the observed domain and hence cause miss-estimation of the intensity near these boundaries.
 While these approaches allow for descriptions of an NHPP intensity function from noisy data, neither methods are used to make predictive inferences about second order characteristics.

-On the other hand, \cite{lund1999} and \cite{Bar-Hen_Chadoeuf_Dessard_Monestiez_2013} made inferences based on observations from noisy NHPPs with numerically estimated second order characteristics, (e.g., the nearest-neighbor function).
-In those works, however, the authors were interested in recovering these second order characteristics for the underlying unobserved homogeneous Poisson process from the noisy observations, and not those of the observed noisy process itself.
+Alternatively, \cite{lund1999} and \cite{Bar-Hen_Chadoeuf_Dessard_Monestiez_2013} made inferences based on observations from noisy NHPPs with numerically estimated second order characteristics (e.g., the nearest-neighbor function).
+In those works, however, the authors were interested in recovering these second order characteristics for the underlying unobserved NHPP from the noisy observations, and not those of the observed noisy process itself.
 For astrophysicists that are interested in quantifying the probability of observing spatially coincident and separate in time, but ultimately physically unrelated noisy events, the unobserved NHPP is not the process of interest.